Mike Zunino Player Props: Guardians vs. Cardinals

 Mike Zunino At The Plate

-- Zunino is hitting .186 with seven doubles, three home runs and 12 walks.
+- Zunino has seven doubles, three home runs and 12 walks while hitting .186.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.